JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: Conclusions

 Making use of several photometric and spectroscopic indicators for our LAEs, we then predict escape fractions of hydrogen ionizing Lyman continuum photons.
 We find that with the exception of one LAE in our sample, the LyC escape fraction is always lower than the \lya\ escape fraction, with no significant correlations between the two.
 We also do not find any significant correlation between LyC escape fraction and \xiion, which can likely explained by the reduced Balmer line emission in the presence of significant ionizing photon escape or by time delays between the production and escape of ionizing photons.

-By combining the production and escape of LyC photons (i.e. \fesc\,$\times$\,\xiion), we find that the quantity that is actually responsible for delivering ionizing photons from the galaxies to the IGM remains relatively consistent across UV magnitudes and EW(\lya), but increases gradually with redshift.
+By combining the production and escape of LyC photons (that is \fesc\,$\times$\,\xiion), we find that the quantity that is actually responsible for delivering ionizing photons from the galaxies to the IGM remains relatively consistent across UV magnitudes and EW(\lya), but increases gradually with redshift.
 Using these dependencies and assumptions about the \lya\ emitter fraction at any given redshift, more realistic models of reionization can be constructed.

 Deeper and wider spectroscopic surveys in the future will help expand the samples of known LAEs in the reionization era.
 The availability of other spectroscopic indicators tracing the nature of stellar populations, ISM ionization and chemical conditions would be key to assess the role of \lya\ emitting galaxies in driving cosmic reionization, helping build more realistic models charting the reionization history of the Universe.